 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
+The EPO applies IFRS 9 to the reporting of financial instruments.

 Financial assets and liabilities are recognised in the Statement of Financial Position when the EPO becomes a party to the contractual provisions of the instrument.
 Regular purchases and sales of financial assets are recognised on the trade-date - the date on which the EPO commits to purchase or sell the asset.
 Financial assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the EPO has transferred substantially all risks and rewards of ownership.
 A financial liability is derecognised when the obligation specified in the contract is discharged or cancelled or expires.